-Accreditation Subject specific criteria
+Subject specific criteria

 The Royal Society of Biology recognises the general areas outlined in the UK QAA Biosciences Benchmark Statement and the specific guidance in the Biomedical Sciences Benchmark (available at www.qaa.ac.uk/quality-code/subject-benchmark-statements#).
 Accredited programmes will be expected to adhere to the guidance for the Typical Standard of the current Biosciences Benchmark and/or Biomedical Sciences Benchmark as appropriate.
-Accredited programmes should also adhere to any subject specific guidance developed by the appropriate Learned Society written specifically for Accreditation by the RSB (please see Appendix B).
+Accredited programmes should also adhere to any subject specific guidance developed by the appropriate Learned Society written specifically for accreditation by the RSB (please see Appendix B).
 The subject specific criteria provided in the Benchmark Statements are not repeated here, but the assessment panel may refer to the Benchmarks when arriving at a recommendation.

-Accreditation spans three broad areas of biology, and applications must be made to one or more specific streams chosen by the University.
-This allows the Society to appoint the most suitable Panel members.
-The areas are:
+Following consultation with stakeholders in the sector, accreditation spans three broad areas of biology, and applications must be made to a specific stream chosen by the University, to allow for the selection of the most suitable Panel members.
+These are: